Jackbar21/3D_Image_Linear_Transformer/README.md

 <img width="434" alt="Screen Shot 2021-11-09 at 1 47 38 PM" src="https://user-images.githubusercontent.com/86801013/140985812-9cc79434-c5bb-4513-9828-afd489b3b99f.png">

 In this program, I've defined each mesh as a set of polygons and each polygon as a set of vertices.
 I've defined a class named Vertex in Vertex.java, as well as a Polygon class in Polygon.java and a Mesh class in Mesh.java.

+Each of these classes inherit from GraphicalObject.java, which has an abstract method named 'transform' that takes in a matrix as input.
+I have also defined three methods within GraphicalObject that may be used by any class that inherits from it: rotateXAxis, rotateYAxis and rotateZAxis.
+These methods take a parameter 'angle_theta' of type double and simply call the abstract 'transform' method with the corresponding matrix (alongside the angle value from the input parameter) to the desired rotation transformation.
+For example, if rotateXAxis was called with \pi,